p-argento/uni/DPM/_DPM Notes.md

 *chatgpt*

-Certainly, here's an expanded list of methods to identify users and their needs for the Fondo Ambiente Italiano (FAI):
+Here's an expanded list of methods to identify users and their needs for the Fondo Ambiente Italiano (FAI):